codurance/site/_posts/2017-06-04-ncraft-in-20-pictures.md

 {% img /assets/img/custom/blog/ncraft-2017/ncraft-open-space.jpg "" %}
-Open spaces in conferences is a surprisingly pleasant alternative, especially when being reminded that the talks will be recorded (FOMO contained).
+Open spaces in conferences is cool, especially when being reminded that the talks will be recorded (FOMO contained).

 {% img /assets/img/custom/blog/ncraft-2017/the-dev-awakening.jpg "" %}